NVIDIA-Merlin/Merlin/review/pr-622/_sources/examples/index.md.txt

 ### [Scaling Large Datasets with Criteo](./scaling-criteo)

 [Criteo](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/) provides the largest publicly available dataset for recommender systems with a size of 1TB of uncompressed click logs that contain 4 billion examples.

-These notebooks demonstrate how to scale NVTabular:
+These notebooks demonstrate how to scale NVTabular as well as the following:

-- Use multiple GPUs and nodes with NVTabular for ETL.
+- Use multiple GPUs and nodes with NVTabular for feature engineering.
-- Train recommender system models with the NVTabular dataloader for PyTorch.
-- Train recommender system models with the NVTabular dataloader for TensorFlow.
+- Train recommender system models with the Merlin Models for TensorFlow.
-- Train recommender system models with the NVTabular dataloader using Merlin Models.
-- Train recommender system models with HugeCTR using a multi-GPU.
+- Train recommender system models with HugeCTR using multiple GPUs.
-- Inference with the Triton Inference Server and TensorFlow or HugeCTR.
+- Inference with the Triton Inference Server and Merlin Models for TensorFlow or HugeCTR.

 ## Running the Example Notebooks

 You can run the examples with Docker containers.
 Docker containers are available from the NVIDIA GPU Cloud catalog.
-Access the catalog of containers at <http://ngc.nvidia.com/catalog/containers>.
+Access the catalog of containers at <https://catalog.ngc.nvidia.com/containers>.

 Depending on which example you want to run, you should use any one of these Docker containers: